flashwing-04/showtime-website-project-archive/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/_index.md

 +++

 {{<section title="Showtime Schedule">}}
-**Simons says... chop your finger off!**
+**Simon says... chop your finger off!**

 If that is a phrase you always wanted to say but foremost would like to learn about how to avoid injuries...

 ...come to our booth and join us for backseat gaming sessions at: **12:30 || 13:30 || 14:30**

-Additionally we will be showcasing our prototype on demand.
+Additionally, we will be showcasing our prototype on demand.
 {{</section>}}

 {{<mediathek id="91e2c2053d3396e276e8e1aa0f4199c7" title="Our Presentation">}}